mascah/cookiecutter-turbo-django/docs/4-guides/production-patterns.rst

 Celery Patterns for Event-Driven Systems
 ----------------------------------------

-Celery integrates naturally with the event-driven architecture.
+Celery integrates with the event-driven architecture.
 These patterns ensure reliability.

 Task Routing by Module
 ^^^^^^^^^^^^^^^^^^^^^^